 - Stage 4: Profound sleep; the newborn does not move (quiet sleep)

 What are your baby’s needs?

-- Newborn babies need the support of parents and caregivers to aid the smooth transition of acclimatizing to their new environment.
+- Parents and caregivers provide Baby Sleep Support to aid the smooth transition of acclimatizing to their new environment.

 - They are accustomed to a schedule intrauterine (within the uterus); they are either kicking or sleeping, so it is easy to introduce newborns to a schedule while impacting positive sleep habits postpartum .